-It may seem surprising but employees and other business insiders are often the ones responsible for cybersecurity incidents.
-Many incidents are accidental but others are malicious — is your cybersecurity capable of handling insider threats?
+Significantly, employees and other business insiders are often the ones responsible for cybersecurity incidents.
+Many incidents are accidental but others are malicious. is your cybersecurity capable of handling insider threats?
 To help you protect your company’s data and reputation from insider threats, we’ve compiled some helpful tips for identifying your risk level and mitigating your losses.

 What are insider threats?

 Insider threats originate from within the organization itself.
 With any individual who has ever had access to confidential or sensitive information, there’s a chance they might share this information with outsiders.
-It’s not just current employees, executives, or board members you should worry about, either — past personnel may still pose a threat.
+Additionally, past personnel may still pose a threat.

-Most alarming of all, insider threats are responsible for up to 60% of cyberattacks.
+Insider threats are responsible for up to 60% of cyberattacks.
 This statistic is expected to increase.
-In the healthcare industry, for example, 56% of cyber incidents result from either negligent or malicious behavior from someone on the inside.
+For example, in the healthcare industry, 56% of cyber incidents result from either negligent or malicious behavior from someone on the inside.
 This is a very unsettling statistic that underlines the necessity of understanding and managing the insider risk.

 Types of insider threats

 Put simply, insider threats fall into one of two categories:

 Accidental insiders don’t mean to cause your business harm.
 They simply are not aware that a careless or hasty action they’re taking is wrong or that it might put data at risk, so the do it anyway.
 Accidental insiders may:

 - Take home sensitive information to complete work